swiss-covid/info/en/severity/README.md

 These conclusions were drawn using data available by Feb 11.

 Among the 44'000 laboratory confirmed cases, the fraction of deaths is at 0.2% or below for individuals below age 40, but rapidly rises once patients are older than 60 years.
-13.8% of these cases were classified as severe, 4.7% as critical.
+13.8% of all cases were classified as severe, 4.7% as critical.
 Half of patients classified as critical died.
 The distribution of confirmed cases and deaths along with their ratio (an estimate of the case fatality ratio) is shown below:

 ![CFR_China](/info/images/CFR_China.png)

 This comprehensive reporting by Chinese health care workers, scientists, and public health officials is an invaluable resource that helps the rest of the world to prepare.

+It is unclear at present how many people were infected in China that should only mild symptoms and don't show up in the statistic.
+If this fraction is large, the fraction of infections that lead to severe illness or death would be lower.
+WHO, however, [reported]((https://www.who.int/docs/default-source/coronaviruse/who-china-joint-mission-on-covid-19-final-report.pdf) that they see little reason to believe there was widespread undetected circulation.

 ## What did we learn from outbreaks outside of China?
 By now, we also have substantial information on severity and fatality rates outside of China.